How and why your business should use Personal Development Plans

 Make an honest assessment of your current position.
 What skills and responsibilities do you have?
 What is the function of your current role?
 Who do you know who could give you advice or mentoring?
 Think through all of these and write down the stuff that is relevant to your year-long goals.

 The absolutely crucial element to this stage is honesty.
 If you’re too confident or too modest about your current position, the rest of the process will fall apart.

 3 - Work out what you’ll need to move from your current position to the point where you achieve your goals.

 This is generally a matter of finding the required:

-5 - Tidy it up
+5 - Tidy up your action plan

 Finally - look at what you’ve thrown into your template, and tidy it up into something you’d be happy to present to the rest of your team or your boss.
 That might mean writing it out longhand, removing some of the more ambitious or specific points, or tidying it all into a spreadsheet.